Trinity Tigers: Football

 Trinity University started its football team in 1900 and played Baylor University in the first game.
-The Trinity football won conference championships in 1993, 1994, 1995, 1996, 1997, 1998, 1999, 2000, 2001, 2002, 2003, 2004, 2005, 2007, 2011, 2019, and 2021.
+The Tigers won conference championships in 1993, 1994, 1995, 1996, 1997, 1998, 1999, 2000, 2001, 2002, 2003, 2004, 2005, 2007, 2011, 2019, 2021, 2022, and 2023.

 Trinity athletics may be most famous for the "Mississippi Miracle" executed by the Tiger football team in the 2007 Trinity vs. Millsaps football game.
 On October 27, 2007, in a game played in Jackson, Mississippi, against conference rival Millsaps College, Trinity trailed by two points with two seconds left.
 With time for only one more play and being too far way for a field goal, the Tigers ran the "hook and lateral play," in which a receiver runs a short hook route, and then laterals the ball to a trailing player.
 After the first lateral the Millsaps defense was not fooled and seemed about to tackle the ball carrier and end the game.

 At this point the Tigers showed their knowledge of rugby by lining up across the field, rather than gathering in front of the ball carrier as is typical in American football.
 This meant that there was always a Tiger player in position, either even with or behind the ball carrier, to legally receive another lateral.
 Every time the Millsaps defense closed on the ball carrier the Trinity player was able to complete a legal lateral to a teammate.
 In what ESPN said may have been the "longest play in football history," in terms of time elapsed (sixty seconds exactly), Trinity completed 15 laterals before breaking through the Millsaps defense for a 61-yard touchdown.
 The score, known in Jackson, MS as the "Major Disaster," (Millsaps' nickname is "The Majors") gave Trinity the victory and ultimately led to the conference championship.

 The Trinity community is especially proud of this play because it demonstrated not only the Tigers' athletic ability, but also their intelligence and poise under pressure.
-The unlikely play was named the top sports moment of the year by Time Magazine as well as the "Game Changing Performance of the Year" by Pontiac.
+The unlikely play was named the top sports moment of the year by Time magazine as well as the "Game Changing Performance of the Year" by Pontiac.

 In November 2015, Trinity and Austin College announced they would affiliate with the Southern Athletic Association for football in 2017.
-The 2019 Trinity football team was Co-Champion of the Southern Athletic Conference.
+The 2019 football team were co-champions of the Southern Athletic Association.

-Jerheme Urban is in his sixth year as Head Coach of the Trinity football team.
+Jerheme Urban has served as head coach of the football team since 2014.
 Coach Urban played football and ran track at Trinity University and was a football All-American.
-After graduation from Trinity in 2003, Coach Urban had a nine-year career in the National Football League.
+After graduating from Trinity in 2003, Coach Urban had a nine-year career in the NFL.
 In 2019, Coach Urban was inducted into the Trinity University Athletics Hall of Fame.